photo 1 of 214

 What was your job before you started fighting?
 I worked with a man named Dorsey Roberts.
 He owns his own handyman business and that’s what I was, a handyman.

 Specific accomplishments in amateur competition?
 I won three amateur 145-belts within three months.
 In order, 808 Battleground, Destiny interim, Just Scrap.

-Ranks in any martial arts styles: White belt in jiu-jitsu
+Ranks in any martial arts styles: Blue belt in jiu-jitsu

 Favorite grappling technique: Arm bar